playframework/play-generated-docs/manual/releases/release25/migration25/StreamsMigration25.md

 return ok().chunked(EventSource.chunked(eventSource)).as("text/event-stream");
 ```

-* To learn how to migrate `EventSource.onConnected`, `EventSource.send`, etc to a `Source`, see XXXX.
+* To migrate `EventSource.onConnected`, `EventSource.send`, etc to a `Source`, implement `org.reactivestreams.Publisher` on the class and use `Source.fromPublisher` to create a source from the callbacks.

 If you still want to use the same API as in Play 2.4 you can use the `LegacyEventSource` class.
 This class is the same as the Play 2.4 API, but it has been renamed and deprecated.
-If you want to use the new API, but retain the same feel as the old imperative API, you can try [`GraphStage`](http://doc.akka.io/docs/akka/2.4.2/java/stream-customize.html#custom-processing-with-graphstage).
+If you want to use the new API, but retain the same feel as the old imperative API, you can try [`GraphStage`](http://doc.akka.io/docs/akka/2.4.2/java/stream/stream-customize.html#custom-processing-with-graphstage).

 ##### Migrating Scala Server-Sent events